Correlation detection in trees for planted graph alignment: Notations and problem statement

-\paragraph{Relabelings of labeled trees} A \emph{relabeling} $r(t)$ of a tree $t \in \cX_n$ is recursively identified as a permutation $\sigma\in\cS_{c(\rho)}$ of the children of the root node, together with relabelings $r_i(t_i)$ of its subtrees, resulting in tree A \emph{random uniform relabeling} $\br(t)$ of a labeled tree $t \in\cX_n$ is defined as follows.
-Associate independently to each node $i$ of $t$ a permutation $\sigma_i$ of its children, uniformly distributed in $\cS_{c(i)}$.
-The relabeling is then defined by induction on the depth of nodes: the new label $\br(\rho)$ of the root is $\varnothing$, and recursively, if the label of $i$ is $\lbrace m,k \rbrace$ and $j$ is the parent of $i$, we assign to $i$ the new label An important and easily verified property is that, for a given labeled tree $t \in \cX_n$, $\br(t)$ is indeed uniformly distributed on the set of all possible relabelings of $t$.

-\paragraph{Automorphisms of labeled trees} Some of the relabelings of a labeled tree $t$ may be \emph{indistinguishable} from $t$, that is, equal to $t$ as labeled trees.
-These relabelings are called \emph{automorphisms of $t$}, and their set is denoted by $\Aut(t)$.

-\paragraph{Injective mappings between labeled trees} For two labeled trees $\tau,t\in\cX_n$, the set of \emph{injective mappings} from $\tau$ to $t$, denoted $\cS(\tau,t)$, is the set of injective mappings from the labels of vertices of $\tau$ to the labels of vertices of $t$ that preserve the rooted tree structure, in the sense that any $ \sigma \in \cS(\tau,t)$ must verify Note that $\cS(\tau,t)$ is not empty if and only if $\tau$ is, up to some relabeling, a subtree of $t$.

-\paragraph{Probability} For the sake of readability, all random variables are written in bold characters, in order to distinguish them from their possible values or other deterministic objects.
-Some proposition $\mathbf{B}_n$ depending on random variables is said to be verified \emph{with high probability (w.h.p.)} if the probability of $\mathbf{B}_n$ tends to $1$ when $n \to \infty$.
+\textit{Probability.} For the sake of readability, sometimes lowercase characters are used to distinguish deterministic objects from random variables (uppercase).
+Some event $B$ depending on $n$ is said to be verified \emph{with high probability (w.h.p.)} if the probability of $B$ tends to $1$ when $n \to \infty$.